Santa Rosa County, Florida: Government

-Board of County Commissioners
+Board of county commissioners

-The Board of County Commissioners serves as the legislative and policy setting body of Santa Rosa County as established under Section 125 of the Florida Statutes.
+The Santa Rosa County Board of County Commissioners serves as the legislative and policy-setting body of the county as established under Section 125 of the Florida Statutes.
 As such, the board enacts all legislation and authorizes programs and expenditures within the county.
-The board appoints a professionally trained county administrator who is responsible for policy and budget development and implementation.
+The board appoints a professionally trained county administrator, who is responsible for policy and budget development and implementation.

 The board comprises five members, elected countywide.
 Members must reside within the particular districts for which they seek election.
-Each year the board organizes itself, selecting a chair and vice-chair from among its members to preside at commission meetings.
+Each year, the board organizes itself, selecting a chair and vice chair from among its members to preside at commission meetings.

-The commission meets in regular session beginning at 9:00 a.m. the second and fourth Thursday of the month in the Commissioner's Board Room in the Administrative Center, 6495 Caroline Street, in Milton.
+The commission meets in regular session beginning at 9:00 am the second and fourth Thursday of the month in the Commissioner's Board Room in the Administrative Center, 6495 Caroline Street, in Milton.
 Called meetings and workshops are scheduled periodically and are advertised and open to the public.